AWWA Welder Qualification Testing — Water Main & Steel Pipe

 AWWA C206 — What the Standard Actually Covers

 AWWA C206 is a field welding standard — it governs the joining of steel water pipe sections on the job site, not shop fabrication.
-It addresses:
+It addresses three primary circumferential joint types — butt joints, lap joints, and butt-strap joints — plus the welding required for installation of specials and appurtenances:

 Butt Joints